ratt-ru/shadeMS/README.md

   --fontsize FONTSIZE   Font size for all text elements (default = 20)

 Output settings:
+  --dir DIR             Send all plots to this output directory -s SUFFIX, --suffix SUFFIX
+                        suffix to be included in filenames, can include {options}
-  --dir DIR             send all plots to this output directory --png PNGNAME         template for output png files, default "plot-{ms}{_fie
+  --png PNGNAME         Template for output png files, default "plot-{ms}{_fie
                         ld}{_Spw}{_Scan}{_Ant}-{label}{_alphalabel}{_colorlabe
-                        l}.png"
+                        l}{_suffix}.png"
-  --title TITLE         template for plot titles, default "{ms}{_field}{_Spw}{
+  --title TITLE         Template for plot titles, default "{ms}{_field}{_Spw}{
                         _Scan}{_Ant}{_title}{_Alphatitle}{_Colortitle}"
-  --xlabel XLABEL       template for X axis labels, default "{xname}{_xunit}" --ylabel YLABEL       template for X axis labels, default "{yname}{_yunit}"
+  --xlabel XLABEL       Template for X axis labels, default "{xname}{_xunit}" --ylabel YLABEL       Template for X axis labels, default "{yname}{_yunit}"

 Performance & tweaking:
   -d, --debug           Enable debugging output
   -z NROWS, --row-chunk-size NROWS
-                        row chunk size for dask-ms. Larger chunks may or may not be faster, but will certainly use more RAM.
+                        Row chunk size for dask-ms. Larger chunks may or may not be faster, but will certainly use more RAM.
   -j N, --num-parallel N
-                        run up to N renderers in parallel.
+                        Run up to N renderers in parallel.
 Default is serial.
-                        Use -j0 to auto-set this to half the available cores (3 on this system).
-This is not necessarily faster, as they might all end up contending for disk I/O. This might also work against sdask-ms's own intrinsic parallelism.
+                        Use -j0 to auto-set this to half the available cores (36 on this system).
+This is not necessarily faster, as they might all end up contending for disk I/O. This might also work against dask-ms's own intrinsic parallelism.
 You have been advised.
+  --profile             Enable dask profiling output
 ```